 The price of your on-demand Capacity Reservation is same as the price of underlying VM size associated with the reservation.
 When using Capacity Reservation, you'll be charged for the VM size you selected at pay-as-you-go rates, whether the VM has been provisioned or not.
 Visit the Windows and Linux VM pricing pages for more details.

 Will I get charged twice, for the cost of on-demand Capacity Reservation and for the actual VM when I finally provision it?

-No, you will only get charged once for on-demand Capacity Reservation.
+No, you only get charged once for on-demand Capacity Reservation.

 Can I apply Reserved Virtual Machine Instance (RI) to on-demand Capacity Reservation to lower my costs?

 Yes, you can apply existing or future RIs to on-demand capacity reservations and receive RI discounts.
-Available RIs are applied automatically to Capacity Reservation the same way they are applied to VMs.
+Available RIs are applied automatically to Capacity Reservation the same way they're applied to VMs.

 What is the difference between Reserved Virtual Machine Instance (RI) and on-demand Capacity Reservation?

 Both RIs and on-demand capacity reservations are applicable to Azure VMs.
 However, RIs provide discounted reservation rates for your VMs compared to pay-as-you-go rates as a result of a 1-year or 3-year term commitment.
-Conversely, on-demand capacity reservations do not require a commitment.
+Conversely, on-demand capacity reservations don't require a commitment.
 You can create or cancel a Capacity Reservation at any time.
-However, no discounts are applied, and you will incur charges at pay-as-you-go rates after your Capacity Reservation has been successfully provisioned.
-Unlike RIs, which prioritize capacity but do not guarantee it, when you purchase an on-demand Capacity Reservation, Azure sets aside compute capacity for your VM and provides an SLA guarantee.
+However, no discounts are applied, and you'll incur charges at pay-as-you-go rates after your Capacity Reservation has been successfully provisioned.
+Unlike RIs, which prioritize capacity but don't guarantee it, when you purchase an on-demand Capacity Reservation, Azure sets aside compute capacity for your VM and provides an SLA guarantee.